 Your About Us information is a common destination for job seekers and those interested in your company.
 Prospective employees navigate to your About page to learn how they can work for you so be sure to link to your jobs or careers page.
-Adding this connection point will make things easier for them and draw a higher number of vested candidates through your recruitment funnel.
+Adding this connection point during the web design process will make things easier for them and draw a higher number of vested candidates through your recruitment funnel.

 Check out other common pages in our Website Design Best Practices series!

 How to Write the Best About Us Page

 When writing your About Us page, it’s important that your page reflect who "you are" as a company.
 The areas above will help you paint the picture.